-The teacher praised the student for her excellent performance in the exam.
+The teacher praised the student for his excellent performance in the exam.

-To express admiration or approval for someone's appearance, behavior, or achievements.
+To express admiration, respect, or approval for someone or something.

 Key Differences: praise vs compliment

-- 1Praise is used to express approval or admiration for someone or something in general.
+- 1Praise is a more formal term that describes an expression of approval or admiration for someone or something.

 Effective Usage of praise, compliment

-- 1Enhance Communication: Use praise and compliment to express approval or admiration effectively.
+- 1Social Interaction: Use praise and compliment to show appreciation and admiration towards someone.

 - 2Professional Communication: Use praise to acknowledge and appreciate the efforts of colleagues or employees.